GabrielAlmeidaFlores/AWS-Certified-Associate/Monitoring and Logging/README.md

 - **(Optional) Unit of Measure**: Describes the metric's unit, such as Percent or Bytes.

+CloudWatch retains metric data as follows:

+- Data points with a period of less than 60 seconds are available for 3 hours.
+These data points are high-resolution custom metrics.
+- Data points with a period of 60 seconds (1 minute) are available for 15 days
+- Data points with a period of 300 seconds (5 minutes) are available for 63 days
+- Data points with a period of 3600 seconds (1 hour) are available for 455 days (15 months)

+Data points that are initially published with a shorter period are aggregated together for long-term storage.
+For example, if you collect data using a period of 1 minute, the data remains available for 15 days with 1-minute resolution.
+After 15 days this data is still available, but is aggregated and is retrievable only with a resolution of 5 minutes.
+After 63 days, the data is further aggregated and is available with a resolution of 1 hour.

 #### Metrics

 Metrics are the fundamental concept in CloudWatch.
 A metric represents a time-ordered set of data points that are published to CloudWatch.
 Think of a metric as a variable to monitor, and the data points as representing the values of that variable over time.
 For example, the CPU usage of a particular EC2 instance is one metric provided by Amazon EC2.
 The data points themselves can come from any application or business activity from which you collect data.